 All that the sun shines on is beautiful, so long as it is wild.” ~ John Muir

 Soraya is a biologist/ecologist, independent journalist and wilderness enthusiast.
-She has hiked around 4,000 backcountry miles, including 2,800 miles of the Continental Divide.
+She is the author of the book Wild Kinship where she shares some of her most intuitive and intimate moments with the Natural world.
+Soraya has also hiked around 4,000 backcountry miles, including ~ 2,800 miles of the Continental Divide.
+Her journeys traversing wild places continues in which she shares some of her experiences here on The Wandering Naturalist.
 Soraya earned a BS from UTEP in biology with a concentration in ecology/evolutionary biology.
-Her focuses are on the acknowledgement and protection of the wild.
-Her greatest pet peeve is seeing grazing cattle in wildernesses and would love to see public land livestock use come to an end, once and for all.
+Her focuses are on the acknowledgement and protection of the wild as well as maintaining a deep sense of connection to our precious natural world.

 First and foremost, I believe in the preservation of wilderness; that which is untamed, undominated, uninfluenced and uncontrolled by anthropogenic means.
 An ecological system unfettered by man is a healthy one.

 From a very young age I fell in love with the natural world.
 From catching bull frogs to discovering wildlife tracks along rivers, to finding salamanders in the woods and discovering an endangered Luna Moth in my own back yard.
 I was born a naturalist!
 It is who I am.
 The interconnectedness of all wild living and non living things in nature, has always been apparent to me.
 As a young girl I was passionately concerned with defending and protecting wildlife and their habitats.
 With that passion, I earned a BS in Biology with a concentration in Ecology and Evolutionary Biology and continue to focus my energies in wildlife study and conservation.